jmbredenberg/Mafia-rules/README.md

  - "I am an innocent child and I trust you."
  - "I'm gonna make you an offer you can't refuse."

 ##Town Roles:

 ###Investigator

-Whenever a kill is made, a number of clues spawn equal to the number of Serial Killers plus one.
-Investigators may visit a kill location to study all clues at that kill location.
-On each visit to the murder location, the Mods will inform them how many clues they find.
-Note that Serial Killers can destroy clues (see serial killer section below).
+Whenever a kill is made, investigators may visit the kill location.
+They must message Mods to inform them that they have visited the kill site.
+They then gain the ability to investigate that player's death.
+Investigators are encouraged to visit the death location promptly to prevent serial killers from gaining an investigation (see below).

 Once per day, an investigator may ask the Mods a question of the form "Did X kill Y?"
-A single investigator can only make as many total investigations of a player's death as they found clues at that player's murder location upon the first visit.

-After studying a kill location, an investigator may return to it to count the clues again, but they wait at least an hour before studying the same kill location.
-The updated clue count does not add to or detract from the number of investigations the investigator can make.

-###Superhero

-The superhero has two forms: _Superhero Identity_ and _Secret Identity_.
-Before the start of each day, the superhero can tell the Mods which identity they want to be on the following day.
-Mods will use a default of _Secret Identity_ unless told otherwise.

-**Investigations:** While in _Secret Identity_, the superhero may visit murder sites and study clues, as if they were an investigator.
-While in _Superhero Identity_, they may make investigations as if they were an investigator.

-**Immunity:** Every time the superhero chooses to be in their _Superhero Identity_, they can also choose one person to be paranoid about.
-If, on the day that they are in _Superhero Identity_, that person dies, their paranoia activates for the following day.
-Then, if they are in their _Secret Identity_ the day their paranoia is active, they can respond to all attempts to use "BANG" with "I do not die."
-Paranoia has no effect on the _Superhero Identity_.

-(ex of immunity: sammyluo, the superhero, PMs the Mods on day 1 that he wants to be in his _Superhero Identity_ day 2, with jakob as his paranoia target.
-Sometime during day 2, jakob happens to be killed, and sammyluo PMs the mods that he would like to be in his _Secret identity_ the following day.
-Day 3 comes, and the mafia that killed jakob tries to “BANG” sammyluo, too, but since his paranoia is active, he responds with “I do not die” and outs the silly rascal.)
+They must have visited Y's murder scene to do this.
+A single investigator can only ever ask one question about Y's death; in future investigations they must ask about other deaths.
+(Police officers who are also investigators have a possible exception.)

 ###Conspiracy Theorist